 Although, if you use too much auto-tune effect on performance the vocal can start to sound robotic.
-This is because when auto-tune is overused it removes the vibrato between notes and therefore sounds quite false and overedited.
+This is because when auto-tune is overused it removes the vibrato between notes and therefore sounds quite false and overedited, unlike a human voice.

-Auto-tune is such a popular effect that it is not only used by engineers and producers in post-production but there is even technology allowing live musicians to incorporate it into their performance.
+Auto-tune is such a popular effect.
+It is used by engineers and producers in post-production.
+But auto tune technology is even used live, allowing live musicians to incorporate it into their performance.